pukepail/control-javascript/README.md

-# Disable JavaScript has been discontinued!
+# my attempt at a forking this as Disable JavaScript has been discontinued!

+my attempt at learning, might fail

+# Comments below are from the forked project disable-javascript

 As you might have noticed (no updates for a long time), unfortunately I didn't have sufficient time to further develop this web extension.
 While the development of this web extension was exciting, there were very little donations and also some questionable